 - Go out in two Difficult Conditions occurring together with a one-on-one coach

 - Go out in the dark with a one-on-one coach

 Level 3 – Advanced

 Coaches should recommend steers for Level 3 based on the quality of their performance, steering, their attitude with respect to safety and risk assessment, and their level of experience.
-All steers must have completed sufficient Tideway outings, including at least three in the dark (unless they are willing to have a daylight only limitation), before sitting this test (no GPS evidence is necessary).
-Assessment for Level 3 is by oral assessment with a member of the Safety Committee.
+All steers must have completed sufficient Tideway outings, including at least three in the dark (unless they are willing to have a daylight-only limitation), before sitting this test (no GPS evidence is necessary).
+Assessment for Level 3 is by oral assessment with a trained member of the Safety Committee.
 Please contact us on firstname.lastname@example.org to arrange your assessment.
 It may take over an hour and not less than 40 minutes.

 The oral assessment will involve the need to be able to identify all the hazards between Richmond and Wandsworth (a list of these can be found here), scenario-based questions and risk assessment scenarios.
-An area-limited Level 3 may be given where hazards between Kew and Putney bridges can be identified.
-Those with an area-limited Level 3 may only be considered Level 3 between those points and should make his/her coach aware of this limitation before the outing at the time of briefing.
+An area-limited Level 3 may be given where hazards between the UL buoy and Fulham Rail bridge can be identified.
+Those with an area-limited Level 3 will only be considered Level 3 between those points and should make his/her coach aware of this limitation before the outing at the time of briefing.

 At Level 3 you may:

 - Go out in good or Difficult Conditions without a coach

 - Go out in two Difficult Conditions occurring together as part of a coached group of boats